|Bedford House Stables

 In 1909 Captain Percy Bewicke applied for a licence to train racehorses, learning his trade in Wiltshire before taking over at Bedford House Stables.
 In March 1928 the Estate Agent Mr O E Griffiths was instructed by Captain Percy W Bewicke to sell by auction on Monday 2nd April 1928 racing stable equipment, saddlery and horse clothing from Bedford House Stables.
 By February 1929 Bedford House, and the adjoining stables, was sold by Captain Percy Bewicke to Jack Clayton, son of Mrs Clayton of Severalls House, Newmarket for £15,000.

-Jack Clayton purchased Bedford House from Captain Percy Bewicke.
+Jack Clayton purchased Bedford House from Captain Percy Bewicke and installed James Herbert Sharp Cannon as trainer.
 It was the ideal site for him, adjacent to his mother's stables at Severalls House.
+From Spring 1933 to 1935 Noel Cannon replaced his brother, but was then offered the post of private trainer to James V Rank at Druids Lodge.

 In January 1938 the Honourable H G Wellesley transferred his training establishment from Bedford House Stables, where he had been between 1936 and 1938, to Osborn Lodge at The Curragh.